cbfrench/cbfrench.github.io/graphics/README.md

 	    int direction;
 	    float speed;
     }PowerUp;
-The `PowerUp` struct is used to store data necessary for drawing and updating each of the powerups in the game. `position` stores the position of the powerup, `platform` stores which `Platform` the powerup resides on, `used` stores the value of whether or not the powerup has been used by the player, `direction` stores which way the powerup is currently facing, and `speed` stores the ground speed of the powerup.
+The `PowerUp` struct is used to store data necessary for drawing and updating each of the powerups in the game. `position` stores the position of the `PowerUp`, `platform` stores which `Platform` the `PowerUp` resides on, `used` stores the value of whether or not the `PowerUp` has been used by the player, `direction` stores which way the `PowerUp` is currently facing, and `speed` stores the ground speed of the `PowerUp`.

     typedef struct coin {
 	    vec3 position;
 	    int platform;
 	    bool grabbed;
     }Coin;
-The `Coin` struct is used to store data necessary for drawing and updating each of the coins in the game. `position` stores the position of each coin, 'platform' stores which `Platform` the coin is on, and `grabbed` stores whether or not the coin has been grabbed by the player.
+The `Coin` struct is used to store data necessary for drawing and updating each of the coins in the game. `position` stores the position of each `Coin`, 'platform' stores which `Platform` the `Coin` is on, and `grabbed` stores whether or not the `Coin` has been grabbed by the player.

 ---
 ### Variables